BoundlessStudio/VolcanoLime/README.md

    npm run dev
    ```

-### Recommended IDE Setup

-For an optimal development experience, we recommend the following IDE setup:

-1. **Visual Studio Code (VSCode)**:
-   - Download and install [VSCode](https://code.visualstudio.com/), if you haven't already.

-2. **Volar Extension**:
-   - Install the [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar) from the VSCode marketplace.
-   - **Note**: If you have the Vetur extension installed, it's recommended to disable it to avoid conflicts with Volar.

-3. **TypeScript Vue Plugin (Volar)**:
-   - Enhance your Vue 3 type support with the [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) by installing it from the VSCode marketplace.

 ## API Documentation

 Our API is meticulously documented and interactive, thanks to Swagger.
 Below is a guide to help you get started with our API documentation.